zom-lang/zom/CONTRIBUTING.md

 * Is their unresolved questions ?
 What part of the design is not yet determined?

 **During the [issue]**
-> This part is not really consistent for the moment.
-In general, a bunch of discussion
+> This part is not really consistent and subject to change, for the moment.
-> and then your issue is closed or your feature is accepted.
+> In general, a bunch of discussion and then your issue is closed or your feature is accepted.
 * Discuss with contributor on part of the design that needs to be determined.
 * A bunch of discussions, if your idea is a good idea, if it fits in project mentality, etc..
 * At some point a contributor may start a poll if the idea is accepted